 The best places to view the Northern Lights, or aurora borealis, are in Fairbanks or Barrow, the northernmost town of Alaska.
 The best time to go would be between 10PM and 2AM.

 Plan on spending at least three nights to best get a chance to view the orange, green, pink, blue, and yellow streaks of color in the dark skies.
-I have spent years of my life in Alaska, and never caught a glimpse of the Northern Lights, unfortunately.

 7. The Midnight Sun

 The sun does not always set in Alaska.
 Starting early May until early August, there are places in the state that will have sun all day or nearly all day.

 The Arctic Circle, which runs 66.5° north of the equator, marks the lowest latitude the sun will remain above the horizon for 24 hours.
 Areas such as Fairbanks experience the entire 24-hours of sunlight, and even the southernmost town, Ketchikan, have 17 hours of daylight in June.